Most of your partners are involved in more than one channel marketing program

 Simple enough?
 Maybe not.

 The issue with an email is that it’s time-sensitive.
 As it gets buried under the onslaught of new messages, your partners will be less likely to review it.
 To avoid facing unused marketing funds, vendors need a practical way to stay top of mind when it comes to marketing initiatives.
-One such solution would be automated reminder emails detailing fund expiration, a dedicated account manager to assist them with campaigns, and a portal to constantly remind your partners that there are unused marketing funds available.
+One such solution would be automated reminder emails.
+These emails should be detailing fund expiration.
+Vendors need to dedicated an account manager to assist partners with campaigns.
+In addition, they will need a portal to constantly remind their partners that there are unused marketing funds available.

 You partners, especially smaller organizations with no dedicated marketing team will find it difficult to be able to tackle every vendor’s marketing program.
 By making your program easy to monitor, track, and deploy marketing campaigns, your resellers will be naturally drawn to your channel marketing program.
 The same can be said for a vendor’s proof-of-performance process.

-With that being said, smaller channel partners will not have the time or resources to abide by every rule of your channel marketing program once it becomes too difficult.
+With that being said, smaller channel partners will not have the time or resources to abide by every rule of your channel marketing program.
 The best strategy would be to keep things as simple as possible.
 This often means cutting out unnecessary fields, hoops, and hurdles for your partners.
-Vendors really have to make an effort to simplify their partner program, whether it be your deal registration criteria or claim management process.
+Vendors really have to make an effort to simplify their partner program.
+Whether it be their deal registration criteria or claim management process.